-Liver is a nutritional powerhouse and it’s always a food I recommend incorporating into a real food diet.
+The liver is a nutritional powerhouse and it’s always food I recommend incorporating into a real food diet.
 It can fill in so many nutritional gaps for people in small doses, offering up a unique concentration of hard-to-get vitamins and minerals like vitamin D and iron.
 It is also rich in vitamins A and B, and of course, protein!

-If you think about it like a supplement, a daily dose of liver is potent, effective, and highly available to the body for absorption – especially compared to most store bought vitamins and supplements.
+If you think about it as a supplement, a daily dose of the liver is potent, effective, and highly available to the body for absorption – especially compared to most store-bought vitamins and supplements.

 Learning to love this food has amazing benefits.
 Not only is it good for you, but it’s good for your budget.
 Good quality pastured/grass-fed livers can be bought at bargain prices most of the time.
 They’re versatile, easy to use, and can even add bulk to other meats to stretch your dollar further.
 Oh, and I really encourage eating “nose-to-tail” because it’s so sustainable, considering how much food waste we produce.

 If you’re curious about how to use liver, I’m going to share some of my favourite recipes today.
 I promise – they are good, and they’ve got potential to turn a liver hater into a liver lover!!

 The key to making chicken livers taste awesome?
 Well, you could deep-fry them.
 Otherwise, it’s all about adding the right spices and flavour profile.
 Garlic and leeks pair up for a striking and somewhat distracting flavour combination, deepened with a few sprigs of thyme.
 These are fabulously tasty paired with simple veggies.

 2. Chicken liver meatballs from Fed & Fit